Nazmul-Hasan-Shadin/Nazmul-Hasan-Shadin/README.md

 # Hello, I'm [Nazmul-Hasan-Shadin] 👋

 Junior MERN stack developer passionate about building robust and scalable web applications.
-Proficient in HTML, CSS, JS, React.js, and Node.js with Express.js.
+Proficient in HTML, CSS, JS,Typescript, React.js,Mongodb, and Node.js with Express.js.

 Currently exploring Next.js for powerful and performant web applications and gearing up for TypeScript to enhance code maintainability.